karol1604/KParser/README.md

 ## Todo
 - [x] Pipe `Span` into `Expression` and `Statement`.
 For now, we literally ignore any position info LOL
-- Make some kind of `Diagnostic` struct or wtv for error handling bc now it's basically inexistent
+- [ ] Make some kind of `Diagnostic` struct or wtv for error handling bc now it's basically inexistent
+- [ ] Add a notion of `Scope` or smth in the checker
+- [ ] Think about types and how should they work

 ## Syntax (WIP)
 This is the syntax I'd like this language to have.
 This is subject to change